vircadia/vircadia-metaverse/docs/API-Places.md

     GET /api/v1/places?tag=friendly,kids,sandbox
 ```

-(Note: as of February 2021, "order" and "status" queries are not yet implimented.)
+(Note: as of March 2021, "status" queries are not yet implimented.)

+(Note: as of March 2021, only visibility "OPEN" or unspecified visibility Places will be returned.)

+This request does not require the requestor to be logged in to get the list of Places.

 This request return JSON formatted as: